porsche-design-system/porsche-design-system/packages/components-js/src/components/form/checkbox-wrapper/checkbox-wrapper.design.md

 Contrary to Radio Buttons, each Checkbox item can have its own validation message.
 For further information we recommend to read the general form guideline.
 [Forms Guideline](www.link.de)

+- **Spacing**
+According to the "law of proximity" in Gestalt psychology ([Laws of UX](https://lawsofux.com/law-of-proximity)) objects that are near or proximate to each other tend to be grouped together.
+For further information we recommend to read the general form guideline.
+[Forms Guideline](www.link.de)

 ---

 ## Usage